How To Cook Boiled Cabbage

 Half the secret of cooking fantastic boiled cabbage is knowing how to prepare it for the pot.

-2. With a sharp knife, cut the cabbage in half, and then in half again.
+- Cut the cabbage in half and then in half again with a sharp knife.
 Be careful to cut through the core.

-3. Lay each of the cabbage wedges a flat side down on a cutting board.
-Then cut away the core, but leave enough of the root end to keep the leaves together.
+- Lay each cabbage wedge a flat side down on a cutting board.
+Then, cut away the core, but leave enough of the root end to keep the leaves together.

 How to Boil Cabbage